Jiff21/qa/README.md

 make zap_serve
 ```

-In another run the following command (BASE_URL and ZAP_SERVER_PROXY optional but will let this run without an accounts.py file or somehing running locally)
+In another run the following command (BASE_URL and ZAP_SERVER_PROXY optional, but will let this run without an accounts.py file or or something to test against on localhost)
 ```
 BASE_URL=https://google.com ZAP_SERVER_PROXY=0.0.0.0:8090 make test_all
 ```